Dig Richards: Biography

 Richards' next four singles for Festival were "Come on and Dance with Me" (May 1964), "Mary from the Dairy" (December), "Puff (The Tragic Wagon)" (June 1965) and "I was Yesterday's Hero, Today I'm a Broken Hearted Clown".
 From October 1964 to January 1965 Richards compered a weekly children's TV general knowledge quiz show, Ampol Stamp Quiz, with co-host and fellow pop singer Little Pattie.
 He then worked on the club circuit and in 1966 he toured South East Asia and performed for Australian troops in Vietnam.
 During 1970 he relocated to the United Kingdom to work the club circuit there.

 He returned to Australia in 1971 and, as Digby Richards, continued performing and recording with a mainly country style.
 That year his next album, Harlequin, appeared on RCA.
 It provided four singles, "A Little Piece of Peace" (June 1971) No. 28, "Just Loving You" (September), "People Call Me Country" (February 1972) No. 24, and "Dirty River" (May).
 In 1973 he travelled to Los Angeles where he recorded his next album, Digby Richards (February 1974).
 Four singles were issued from the album, "If I Could Write a Love Song" (December 1973), "New York City (Send My Baby Home)" (No. 35, April 1974), "Do the Spunky Monkey" (No. 21, June) and "Be My Day" (September).

 Richards next album, Collection (1975) provided three singles, "Mr Hard Times" (January 1975), "Little Suzuki" (May) and a re-recorded version of "Raincoat in the River" (August).
 By 1977 Richards had relocated to the UK again.
 His 1978 album, Whiskey Sundown, appeared in December and from late that year into the next year he toured Europe as the support act for Dolly Parton, including shows in London.
 His next album, The Thing is ...?, appeared in January 1981 and was followed by If You Could Read My Mind in December the following year.
 On 17 February 1983 Digby Richards died of pancreatic cancer, aged 42.

 Personal life

 In mid-October 1959 Richards was seriously injured in a car accident on the approaches to Sydney Harbour Bridge.
 He was hospitalised for three weeks with a dislocated hip, and received 15 stitches to his face.
 In November that year doctors were "pleased with [his] progress ... with no more than a two-inch facial scar".

 On 10 July 1964 Richards married telephonist Susan Margaret Clark (born c.
 1943).
 They had started dating after his car accident.
 By January 1975 the couple had two children, Tim and Jenny.
-In April 1982 he was diagnosed with pancreatic cancer and on 17 February 1983 he died at the aged of 42.
+In April 1982 he was diagnosed with pancreatic cancer and died on 17 February 1983 aged 42.